Experify has shut down. Your advocacy program has a new home.

 Search, Pagination & CSV Export Across All Admin Views

 Ever tried to find a specific advocate in a list of 200+?
 Yeah, that was painful.
-Now every admin list — advocates, conversations, all of it — has search, pagination, and CSV export.
-Find anyone instantly, page through results without your browser crying, and export data when you need it in a spreadsheet.
+Now every admin list (advocates, conversations, all of it) has search, pagination, and CSV export.
+Find anyone instantly.
+Page through results without your browser crying.
+Export to a spreadsheet when you need it.

 This sounds boring.
 It is boring.
 But it’s the kind of boring that saves you 20 minutes a day, and that adds up fast.